ellieyhyang/wikiPageClassification/Classification-Models-Reduced-Feature-Matrix/README.md

 #### logistic_regression_with_MLlib_(reduced_TF_matrix).py:
 * Generate the 20k-dimension TF matrix
-* Select a 10k subset based on feature variance
+* Reduce the TF matrix dimension to 10k using feature variance
 * Use 'LogisticRegression' module from the spark ML library to train a Support Vector Machine classifier
 * Test and evaluate the model

 #### svm_with_MLlib_(reduced_TF_matrix).py:
 * Generate the 20k-dimension TF matrix
-* * Select a 10k subset based on feature variance
+* Reduce the TF matrix dimension to 10k using feature variance
 * Use 'LinearSVC' module from the spark ML library to train a Support Vector Machine classifier
 * Test and evaluate the model